 It's a story, say, about the New York City public schools.
 In the first paragraph a parent, apparently picked at random, testifies that they haven't improved.
 Readers are clearly expected to draw conclusions from this.
 But it isn't clear why the individual was picked; it isn't possible to determine whether she's representative; and there's no way of knowing whether she knows what she's talking about.
 Calling on the individual man or woman on the street to make conclusive judgments is beneath journalistic dignity.
 If polls involving hundreds of people carry a cautionary note indicating a margin of error of plus-or-minus five points, what kind of consumer warning should be glued to a reporter's ad hoc poll of three or four respondents?4

 Of course your columnist Michele Slatalla was joking when she wrote about needing to talk with her 58-year-old mother about going into a nursing home.
 While I admire Slatalla's concern for her parents, and agree that as one approaches 60 it is wise to make some long-term plans, I hardly think that 58 is the right age at which to talk about a retirement home unless there are some serious health concerns.
 In this era, when people are living to a healthy and ripe old age, Slatalla is jumping the gun.
 My 85-year-old mother power-walks two miles each day, drives her car (safely), climbs stairs, does crosswords, reads the daily paper and could probably beat Slatalla at almost anything.5

 This is a familiar type of inference that most of us engage in whenever we cook something, for instance, when we taste a pot of soup to test whether it is sufficiently seasoned by tasting a single spoonful.
 We don't feel it necessary to test several spoonfuls, because we have every reason to believe that the spoonful we test is representative of the whole pot of soup.
 In the same way, a single strand of spaghetti can be representative of a whole pot of noodles.

 The reason why these kinds of inference can work is because spaghetti is mass-produced, and every noodle from the same box is virtually identical to all the others.
-Moreover, if we put a whole boxful of spaghetti into a pot of boiling water, we can be pretty sure that all of them are being cooked for the same amount of time and at the same rate.
+Moreover, if we put a quantity of spaghetti into a pot of boiling water, we can be pretty sure that all of the strands are being cooked for the same amount of time and at the same rate.
 It is in this way that we can know that the single noodle we test is a representative noodle, that is, it is like all the other noodles in the pot in terms of doneness.

 When we are dealing with populations that are more variable than soup or spaghetti, we need to be not only careful how we take the sample, but we have to take a sample that is big enough to represent the variability of the population.
 If we are polling people's political views, then a sample of just one person is guaranteed to be misleading, no matter what opinions that person has.
 A hasty generalization occurs anytime the sample is not big enough to represent the population.

-S. Morris Engel, With Good Reason: An Introduction to Informal Fallacies (Fifth Edition) (St. Martin's, 1994), pp. 137-140.
+- S. Morris Engel, With Good Reason: An Introduction to Informal Fallacies (Sixth Edition) (2000), pp. 14, 150-3 & 196.